A list of 10 female protagonists whom you probably never came across, knew or thought even existed, if not all.

 Wanted: Dead – Lt.
 Hannah Stone

-An absolute masterpiece of our time, Wanted: Dead!
-Clearly influenced by video games of the ’90s, but with its own distinctive style.
+Wanted: Dead is an absolute masterpiece of our time!
+It is clearly influenced by video games of the ’90s but with its distinctive style.
 In addition to the game’s simple but endearing level design, the voice acting and cutscenes contribute significantly to its overall appeal.
 Combat is challenging but feels natural and will test your skills to the limit.

 You’ll need time to get used to the controls and combos, but there are many practice levels to help you.
 Chained takedowns are easy to master, and you’ll be a pro in no time!
 You’ll find this much less challenging as you progress and gain access to better tools.